 Samsung Galaxy Note 10.1 (2014 Edition) Review

-Samsung Galaxy Note 10.1, a tablet that differentiated itself from Sammy’s very own Tab series, with its S Pen functionality.
+After the success of its original Galaxy Note smartphone, Samsung decided to bring the features of this new smartphone to a tablet.
+It made sense, seeing that the tablet form factor is more ideal when it comes to replicating the paper & pen experience.
+Eventually, we ended up seeing the Samsung Galaxy Note 10.1, a tablet that differentiated itself from Sammy’s very own Tab series, with its S Pen functionality.
 Being unique in the space, the tablet seemed to be underpowered in the specs department when compared to its rivals at the time – like the iPad 3 and Asus Transformer Prime.

 Over a year later, we’re finally seeing its successor in the Samsung Galaxy Note 10.1 2014 Edition.
 Seriously, Samsung didn’t mess around this time with the Note 10.1 2014 Edition, as it boasts an impressive specs sheet over its predecessor.
 Sporting a totally new design and one heck of a sharp looking display, the new Note 10.1 also sees some added functionality to its S Pen as well.
 However, it’s still going to compete against other prized tablets in the space right now – such as the Samsung made Google Nexus 10 tablet, which continues to be one of the tablets to beat.

 - Product Safety and Warranty Guide